gregv21v/puzzle-generator2/README.md

     - Only move the canvas when the scroll wheel is clicked down

 * Create a log that allows you to debug any errors that occur in the app
+* Create a function that allows you to join two edges.
+    * How to:
+        Click one edge, then the other, and join the end points of those edges/sides together

+* Create an undo feature that allows you to undo your last action
+* Create an edit feature that allow you to edit the vertices in any shape
+* Evaluate mathamatical expressions in the text boxes